-Description of topic and its relevance Ability to create and provide value for all stakeholders via transparent conduct in line with core business operations.
+Ability to create and provide value for all stakeholders via transparent conduct in line with core business operations.

 Achieving suitable economic performance is essential for sustainable, responsible business development and long-term success.

-Scope of the topic The creation of value for all stakeholders must involve achieving positive economic results.
+The creation of value for all stakeholders must involve achieving positive economic results.
 The Group interprets economic sustainability as a balance between growth expectations of business value, safeguarding the environment, protecting employee health and safety, and satisfying and respecting customers and suppliers.